Taxation

 Public Finance

-Lecture - 2 hours.
+Lecture — 2 units.
 This course will explore public finance issues from a theoretical and practical perspective.
 Initial readings will be theoretical as we consider what the government should do and why.
 We will then move on to the various bodies of law that govern public finance practice: local government law, federal securities law and federal tax law.

-Final Assessment: Paper and/or Exam
+Final Assessment: Other

 Practical Skills in Will and Trust Drafting and Administration

-Laboratory/Discussion - 2 hours.
+Laboratory/Discussion — 2 units.
 This hands-on, experiential course is designed to provide the students the practical skills and familiarity needed to practice law in the area of estate planning and probate/trust administration.
 Through discussion and drafting of documents, the students will learn the basic laws, practices, resources, and techniques commonly utilized today.

 Tax Controversy and Procedure

-Seminar – 2 hours.
+Seminar — 2 units.
 This course focuses on the practical and procedural aspects of tax controversy before state and federal tax authorities.
 We will provide a mix of theory and practical skills for students wishing to engage in controversy practice before the IRS and the various California tax agencies (FTB, CDTFA, BOE, and OTA).
 We will cover the entirety of the lifecycle of a tax controversy, beginning with the filing of a return through the completion of an audit and ending with administrative appeals or litigation.